 You might also want to check out these articles before reading this Ha Giang Travel Guide

-The best time to go to Ha Giang is … anytime.
+The best time to visit Ha Giang is at… anytime.
 Yes, Ha Giang is beautiful all year round.
 There are certainly more popular times when travelers flock here and accommodations tend to run out, such as:

 - September – October: when the yellow rice terraced fields are ready to be harvested

 - November – December: when buckwheat flowers bloom all over the valleys

 - January – February: when plum and peach flowers bloom